zangerlmao/Pls-donate-double-instance-anti-kicker/README.md

 FOR REJOINING:

 step 1.
 Load your 2 instances/games and browser.
 Drag the half screen instance to the LEFT side of the screen and put the second roblox in the BOTTOM RIGHT CORNER.
 Browser goes in the empty space.
-Get on roblox
+Get on roblox and then pls donate.
+Start the macro.
+You're good from there

+SIDE NOTE: I AM UNAWARE OF THE POTENTIALLY UNWORKABLE FEATURES OF THIS WITH DIFFERENT BROWSERS I USE OPERA GX.
+IF YOU USE OTHERWISE YOU MAY HAVE PROBLEMS